PrestaShop/prestashop.github.io/news/_posts/2020-09-30-how-to-write-a-new-ui-test.md

 it('should reset all filters', async function () {
   // Action
-  // Reset filter in orders list and get bumber of element await ordersPage.resetAndGetNumberOfLines(
+  // Reset filter in orders list and get number of element await ordersPage.resetAndGetNumberOfLines(
     page, // Browser tab
   );